neovim/neovim.github.io/content/roadmap.md

 - Default statusline: diagnostics, progress-status
 - Prompt-buffer enhancements: multiline input/paste, undo/redo
 - Treesitter: incremental selection via `in` / `an` textobjects

-## Completed

-Here are the headline features of the previous releases; for details see the release notes.

 ### [0.11](https://github.com/neovim/neovim/milestone/41?closed=1)